 County administrators know that modern public facilities and infrastructure are the foundation of their communities’ quality of life.
 But with funding uncertainties clouding every spending initiative, administrators need evidence that infrastructure modernization is not only essential, but also practical in the current environment.

-Join us for an hour with infrastructure experts from OPTERRA Energy Services to learn:
+Join us for an hour with infrastructure experts from Solano County, CA and OPTERRA Energy Services to learn:

 Be sure to stay for the case study portion!
-OPTERRA will detail how Solano County is preventing power outages, reducing carbon emissions, lowering utility expenses, and engaging community members through a comprehensive modernization program.
+Leaders from Solano County will share how their comprehensive modernization program prevents power outages, reduces carbon emissions, lowers utility expenses, and engages community members.

 Details